rsms/ent/README.md

 To resolve a conflict we either need to discard our change to `a2` or load the current version and reapply our changes.
-If simply replacing values is not what we want, we could load a second copy and merged our new values with the current ones.
+If simply replacing values is not what we want, we could load a second copy and merge our new values with the current ones.
-In this example we simply retry or edit on the most recent version:
+In this example we simply retry our edit on the most recent version:

 ```go
   a2.Reload() // load msot current values from storage